LoopKit/loopdocs/docs/operation/features/premeal.md

 To mitigate the impact of unintentional pre-meal activation, setting the pre-meal target to the same value as your usual correction range will have no impact on Loop.
 Some loopers set up a custom override to replace the pre-meal mode.
-Creating a custom override for pre-meal allows enabling it through Nightscout using remote overrides as well as provide custom duration and stay enabled after carbs are announced.
+Creating a custom override for pre-meal will allow enabling it through Nightscout using remote overrides, permits a custom duration, and will stay enabled after carbs are announced.
 Toggling pre-meal mode will replace other overrides that may be active.
 For people who want pre-meal button to be permanently disabled in order to avoid this behavior, please ensure to leave